PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 Kubeadm executes a set of preflight checks before starting the init, with the aim to verify preconditions and avoid common cluster startup problems.
 The user can skip specific preflight checks or all of them with the `--ignore-preflight-errors` option.

-- [warning] If the Kubernetes version to use (specified with the `--kubernetes-version` flag) is at least one minor version higher than the kubeadm CLI version.
+- [warning] If the PlaidCloud version to use (specified with the `--PlaidCloud-version` flag) is at least one minor version higher than the kubeadm CLI version.
-- Kubernetes system requirements:
+- PlaidCloud system requirements:
   - if running on linux:
     - [error] if Kernel is older than the minimum required version
     - [error] if required cgroups subsystem aren't in set up